 Students can try this on familiar graphs e.g. the Petersen graph, a graph with 10 vertices and 15 edges, hence 25 equations to see how big d is.
 The smallest value of d for which a certificate exists is a measure of the difficulty of the graph.
 The authors prove that instead of solving the linear system over \mathbb{Q} we can solve over the finite field \mathbb{F}p instead for any prime p which does not divide k.
 In particular, to test for 3-colorability, we can work over \mathbb{F}2 which greatly simplifies the arithmetic.
 But more significantly, they discovered that the degree d of the certificates is often reduced significantly.
-For W_3 it is reduced from 4 to 2.
+For W_3 it is reduced from 4 to 1.
+This is lovely connection between algebra and graph theory, between the Nullstellensatz and graph 3-colorability.
+Many students liked this application.